JKWA/func_dart_core/README.md

 ### Safety Concerns with isLeft via `extension`

-This extension would provide a convenient way to work with `Either` types.
+An extension would provide a convenient way to work with `Either` types.
 However, this is not type safe.
 Here's why:

 ```dart
 extension EitherExtensions<A, B> on Either<A, B> {